-Ian Nicholson and Nick McCooke were awarded share options under the Company's Share Option Plan in 2017, which were exercised during the year, and in 2020.
-The Board recognises that Non-Executive Directors should not normally participate in performancerelated remuneration schemes or have a significant interest in a company share option scheme.
+Ian Nicholson and Nick McCooke were awarded share options under the Company's Share Option Plan in 2020.
+The Board recognises that Non-Executive Directors should not normally participate in performance-related remuneration schemes or have a significant interest in a company share option scheme.
 However, the QCA Code acknowledges that where performance-related remuneration is under consideration, it should be proportionate, shareholders must be consulted and their support must be obtained.
-Prior to the issue of share option awards to Ian Nicholson and Nick McCooke, in 2017 and in 2020, the Board consulted with all material shareholders and there were no dissenting views.
-The Board believes that the participation, by the Non-Executive Directors, in the Company's share option scheme has not and does not impair their ability to act as Independent Non-Executive Directors.
-During the year the share options issued to Ian Nicholson and Nick McCooke in 2017 were exercised in full, and currently it is not the Board's intention to make further share option awards to the Non-Executive Directors.
+Prior to the issue of share option awards to Ian Nicholson and Nick McCooke the Board consulted with all material shareholders and there were no dissenting views.
+The Board believes that the participation, by the Non-Executive Directors, in the Company's share option scheme has not and does not impair their ability to act as independent Non-Executive Directors.
+It is not the Board's intention to make further share option awards to the Non-Executive Directors.